Is this topic for you?

 What is bipolar disorder?

 It's important to know that you're not alone.
 Talking with others who suffer from bipolar disorder may help you learn that there is hope for a better life.
 And treatment can help you get back in control.

 What are the symptoms?

-thoughts about killing yourself.
+- Thoughts about killing yourself.

 The mood swings of bipolar disorder can be mild or extreme.
 They may come on slowly over several days or weeks or suddenly over a few minutes or hours.
 These mood swings may last for a few hours or for several months.

 How is bipolar disorder diagnosed?

-To be diagnosed with bipolar I disorder, you must
+To be diagnosed with bipolar I disorder, you must have had:

-have had a manic episode lasting at least a week (less if you had to be
+- A manic episode lasting at least a week (or less, if you had to be hospitalized).

 - During that time, three or more symptoms of mania, such as needing less sleep or feeling as if your thoughts are racing.